manuelpt49/EndToEndprojectAwsPython/README.md

 ## Project Workflow

 ### 1. Loading Files into S3
 Manually load files into S3.
-The file proportions are explained in the first video of the link shared above.
+The files are proportioned in the first video of the link shared above.

 ### 2. Getting Data Using AWS Glue Crawlers
 Use AWS Glue Crawlers to create metadata in the data catalog for subsequent querying.